 Example: Use when you need to start a process as the Logged on User (as opposed to the Deploy User) or need access to the logged on user’s desktop.
 Note that when you run as the Logged on User then you inherit the permissions that user has.
 If that user is not a local administrator AND the steps you are performing require Administrator access then your steps may fail.

 Deploy User (Interactive): This option should really only be used when the Deploy User account needs access to a desktop session or you want the end user to see some part of the deployment (but still have that step running in an Administrator context).
 This setting is only available in Pro or Enterprise mode.
-Example: When it is appropriate seems to be when deploying Autodesk software like AutoCAD or Revit.
-Those applications are designed to be “silently” installed so long as the installer has access to an interactive session.

 Let’s take a look at the Dropbox package for an example.
 Steps 1 and 2 are run as the standard Deploy User, however, Steps 3 and 4 start Dropbox if a user is logged on (Logged on User).